soundbtc/covid-19/index.md

 <p>
 <h1>What is Bitcoin?</h1>
 <p>Bitcoin is a digital currency that lives on the internet.
-It can be used by anyone all around the world.</p>
+It can be used by anyone all around the world, 24/7 365 days of the year.
+It does not need a central authority due to its trustless properties.</p>
 <h2>History</h2>
 <p>Bitcoin was created in 2008 by a person or persons with the pseudonym, Satoshi Nakamoto.</p>
 <p>Bitcoin is an electric form of currency that lives on the internet!
 You are able to send and receive Bitcoin without a middle-man.
 No banks, no or credit lenders involved! </p>